shinra-electric/RPCS3-Arm-Build-Script/README.md

 The script adds several workarounds for build issues. <br> These should be removed over time as the core issues get resolved.
 Issues include:
 - Build failure if `cubeb` is installed in homebrew
+- Qt Frameworks are not bundled, so the app is not portable